electron/electron/docs/api/web-contents.md

 ### `webContents.isWaitingForResponse()`

-Returns whether web page is waiting for a first-response for the main resource of the page.
+Returns whether the web page is waiting for a first-response for the main resource of the page.

 ### `webContents.stop()`